-- Factor expressions and use factoring to simplify rational expressions and solve quadratic equations. - Solve absolute value, quadratic, rational, radical equations, and compound inequalities both symbolically and graphically. - Understand the definition of a function and use it to distinguish between function and non-function relationships. - Interpret information provided in function notation given a function expressed in graphical, symbolic, numeric, or verbal form. - Use variables to represent unknown quantities, create a function to model a situation, and use algebra and/or technology to find and interpret a result. - Interpret properties of functions and relations, such as the meaning of ordered pairs, domain and range, maximum and minimum values, and intercepts.
+- 1. Factor expressions and use factoring to simplify rational expressions and solve quadratic equations. - Create quadratic models, make predictions, and interpret the meaning of intercepts, vertices, and maximum or minimum values - 3.
+Solve absolute value, quadratic, rational, radical equations, and compound inequalities both symbolically and graphically. - 4.
+Interpret information provided in function notation given a function expressed in graphical, symbolic, numeric, or verbal form. - Use variables to represent unknown quantities, create a function to model a situation, and use algebra and/or technology to find and interpret a result. - Interpret properties of functions and relations, such as the meaning of a function, ordered pairs, domain and range, maximum and minimum values, and intercepts.